 The findings of this study suggest the positive role of the VCA in supporting oral care for children with autism.
-Children and families involved in this study showed a positive level of involvement and satisfaction, parents feedback revealed the importance of personalizing Alexa conversations considering individual needs and expectations and different profiles of autism.
-In particular, the following points are critical aspects to be considered when using VCA technology to communicate with a kid on the spectrum.
+Polled through online questionnaires and vis-à vis interviews, parents feedback revealed the positive engagement of children and the importance of personalizing Alexa conversations considering individual needs and expectations and different profiles of autism.
+In particular, the following points emerged as critical aspects to be considered when using VCA technology to communicate with a kid on the spectrum.